 and most used energy source across the entire world.
 They are used for everything from electricity generation to powering cars and trucks to heating our homes.
 Although alternatives to fossil fuels – such as solar, wind, or nuclear fission power – are beginning to be developed, we are still seeing an increase in the amount being used every single year .

 The pros of fossil fuels and fossil fuel use

 Fossil fuels are everywhere.
 There are rich veins of coal, gas, and crude oil spread throughout the world.
 Once a vein has been tapped, huge amounts of fuel can be extracted from it, meaning that a lot of resources can be drawn from a relatively small area .

 Since fossil fuels are so efficient, and can be extracted from the earth in such large quantities, they are extremely cheap to use.
 This is one of the main reasons that renewable energy technologies aren’t more widely used throughout the world.

 The cons of fossil fuels and fossil fuel use

 This is the major point against fossil fuels, and has been the material of environmentalists throughout the world for decades.
 When they are burnt, fossil fuels release carbon dioxide and other harmful greenhouse gases.
-These contribute to global warming and climate change, which in turn looks likely to change the world as we know it².
+These contribute to global warming and climate change, which in turn looks likely to change the world as we know it .

 There will come a point in time where the earth’s fossil fuel deposits will have been completely used up.
 When this happens, we will need to be able to transfer to some other form of energy generation, such as nuclear or renewables.

 As fossil fuels are becoming scarcer and harder to extract from the earth, more resources are needed to find them.
-This makes them more expensive, which may eventually lead to renewable energies becoming the cheapest⁴.
+This makes them more expensive, which may eventually lead to renewable energies becoming the cheapest .